-When I think about who I identify myself as so many words come to mind.
+When I think about how I identify myself, so many words come to mind.

 I am a daughter, a friend, a student, an athlete, a reader, a blogger, a leader, a lover of preppy clothing, an overachiever, a sorority sister, a regular sister.

 But I still have many sins to hide.